Skip to content

 """

-raise ValueError("n must be less than or equal to the length of the source sequence")
+), "n can not be larger than or equal to the length of the source sequence"

 else: